zhyph/scrape-mediux/README.md

 - **`max_cache_memory_mb`**: Maximum memory usage in MB before triggering cleanup.
 Can also be set via `--max_cache_memory_mb` command line option.
 Defaults to `50.0`.
 - **`memory_check_interval`**: Check memory usage every N operations.
 Can also be set via `--memory_check_interval` command line option.
 Defaults to `100`.
 - **`disable_ssl_verification`**: A boolean value (`true` or `false`) to disable SSL certificate verification for HTTPS requests.
 Useful for local HTTPS setups or when certificate verification is causing issues.
 Defaults to `false`.
 Use with caution, as this reduces security.
+- **`namespace_configs`**: A JSON object for configuring cache settings for specific namespaces.
+This allows you to override the default cache settings for different types of data.
+The example above shows configurations for `tmdb_api` and `sonarr_api`.

 </details>